 How to Ace Rapid Hiring Amid the Current Race for Talent

 Each open position costs the average company $500 a day.
 Businesses are trying to quickly fill these positions to avoid losing money, but finding the right people for your company is never easy.
-The current race for talent makes it even more difficult.
+The current race for talent in the labor market makes it even more difficult.

 However, rushing a hire can lead to other damaging issues such as having to settle for a bad fit – or worse, dealing with negligent hiring.
 This will only set your business back even further.

 While tricky, it isn’t impossible to speed up the talent acquisition process without rushing things.
 Here are a few tips you can add to your effective talent acquisition strategy that will help you get the qualified candidates you need quicker than before.

 Writing any job description from scratch for open positions only accounts for extra time and effort you could have otherwise spent doing other important tasks that demand your immediate attention.

 A consistent format for new job postings will help you draft descriptions quickly and make the job description easier to scan.

 It is essential to make your postings scannable since the majority of qualified candidates spend just about 14 seconds on average deciding whether to apply for a job or not.
 That’s all the time you get to make a strong first impression.